5 Things You Should Know About Data Entry Online

 Data entry online looks like an easy way to get started working at home; and to some degree, this is true.
 There are fewer barriers in terms of skills and education needed for those seeking work in this area.
 Companies are more concerned about you being able to perform the necessary tasks and being reliable than they are about what's on your resume.
 They prefer to incentivize the work instead, so if you are not fast enough and reliable, you will simply not make much money.

 This makes data entry online a bit of a risky proposition for the worker.
-You could spend much time on it but never really earn much, so before you get started, take the time to read these 5 things you should know about data entry online.
+You could spend much time on it but never really earn much, so before you get started, take the time to read these five things you should know about data entry online.

 Explaining Data Entry Online